WasmEdge/WasmEdge/docs/book/en/src/extend/build_on_mac.md

 ## Known issues

-The following tests can not pass on macos, we are invesgating these issues:
+The following tests can not pass on macos, we are investigating these issues:

 * wasmedgeAPIVMCoreTests
 * wasmedgeAPIStepsCoreTests